Exploring the Advantages of Sparse Arrays in Near-Field XL-MIMO Systems: Beam Analysis and EDoF Function: Conclusion

 \section{Conclusion}

-We investigated a downlink near-field XL-MIMO communication system with sparse UPAs.
-Based on the Green's function-based channel model, we focused on the power distribution of the arrived signal near the focused point.
-In $x$-axis and $z$-axis directions, the closed-form expressions for the power distributions were derived in Theorem~\ref{SA_T1} and Theorem~\ref{SA_T2}, respectively.
-Based on that, the closed-form expressions for the width and length of the main lobe were derived respectively in \eqref{SA_width_eq1} and \eqref{SA_section3_B_eq3}, both of which decrease as the antenna spacing increases.
-Furthermore, we introduced the constraint \eqref{SA_section4_C_eq1} on system parameters, under which the EDoF of XL-MIMO systems with sparse UPAs can be precisely estimated.
-Then, we proposed Algorithm~\ref{SA_Algo2} to obtain the EDoF fitting function $f_{\mathrm{EDoF}}\left( \theta ,r \right)$, which can estimate EDoF with high accuracy and low computational complexity.
-The numerical results verified the correctness of the main results of this paper.
-Furthermore, we revealed the improvement in the performance of XL-MIMO systems with the use of sparse arrays, and this enhancement becomes more substantial as the antenna spacing increases.
+We investigated near-field XL-MIMO systems with sparse UPAs.
+Based on the Green's function-based channel model, we derived closed-form expressions for the signal beam power under the focused point $\mathbf{r}_0$, and investigated two beneficial properties: the distance-focusing property and the grating lobe behavior in Section \ref{Sec_focusing} and Section \ref{Sec_suppression}, respectively.
+Both of the properties can be enhanced by decreasing the focal distance $r_0$ or increasing the antenna spacing $d$.
+Furthermore, we introduced the constraint \eqref{SA_section4_C_eq1} on system parameters.
+Based on that, we proposed Algorithm~\ref{SA_Algo2} to obtain an EDoF fitting function, which can estimate the increased EDoF of single-user XL-MIMO systems employing sparse UPAs with high accuracy and low computational complexity.
+Finally, the numerical results verified the correctness of the main results of this paper.

 \begin{appendices}